mmlab-aueb/second/README.md

 applied to [Named Data Networking](https://named-data.net) architecture.
 For more information about the project, visit the project's [homepage](https://mm.aueb.gr/projects/second).

-This project is funded by[NGIatlantic.eu](https://ngiatlantic.eu/about-ngiatlanticeu-initiative)
+This project is funded by [NGIatlantic.eu](https://ngiatlantic.eu/about-ngiatlanticeu-initiative)
 ## Contents

 ### Experiments